FraserW123/airline_project/README.md

 ![](results/Hyper_parameter_results/grid_search%20confusion.png)

 ### Evaluating Performance
 The tuned model achieved an AUC score of 0.637, indicating better class separation than earlier iterations of LightGBM, where AUC scores ranged around 0.604–0.631.
 This reflects the model’s improved ability to distinguish between on-time and delayed flights.
-The delayed recall (0.64) improved over the previous LightGBM runs while the delayed precison remained consistent, highlighting the model is now better at detecting delayed flights but still produces false positives at a pretty high rate.
+The delayed recall (0.64) improved over the previous LightGBM runs while the delayed precision remained consistent, highlighting the model is now better at detecting delayed flights but still produces false positives at a pretty high rate.
 The ontime recall got worse (0.64), reflecting a slight tradeoff, with the model showing increased conservativeness in predicting on-time flights, reducing over-prediction of the majority class.
 Ultimately, the GridSearch method did improve the performance of the LightGBM model, but the low delay precision suggests that the class imbalance still poses a challenge for the model.

 **Relevant Section of Code: main_classifiers.ipynb**